A few years ago, I was driving to a speaking engagement in South Carolina when I stopped to get gas.

 Waiting in line for the bathroom at the gas station, I looked at large bins of over-the-counter medicine—pain relievers, antihistamines, sleep aids, etc.

-They were cheap—approximately $1 apiece for a small box of each—but not a great value at 4 tablets per box.
-Still, I admired their marketing appeal as an impulse purchase.
+They were cheap—approximately $1 apiece for a small box of each.
+I admired their marketing appeal as an impulse purchase.

 The sleep aid was in a blue box and the antihistamine was in a pink box.
 As I continued to wait for the bathroom—the person ahead of me was taking forever—I noticed something odd.